enkidevs/curriculum/Linux/Permissions & Users/su-vs-sudo.md

 What is a `sudoer`?

 ???
-*An user that can run one or more commands with elevated privileges.
+*A user that can run one or more commands with elevated privileges.
 *The equivalent of root.
-*An user that can *always* run *all* the commands with elevated privileges.
+*A user that can *always* run *all* the commands with elevated privileges.
-*The machine on which an user can run commands with elevated privileges.
+*The machine on which a user can run commands with elevated privileges.

 ---
 ## Revision